-An office may be a less risky environment than more industrial settings, but office employers have the same legal duty to provide a safe working environment for their staff.
+An office may be a less risky environment than more industrial settings, but office employers have the same legal duty to provide a safe workplace for their staff.

-The safety of agricultural working environments is one of the most temperamental, with accidents often being very serious, and even fatal.
+The safety of an agricultural workplace is one of the most temperamental, with accidents often being very serious, and even fatal.
 All farms and agricultural businesses have a duty of care to protect their workers from unnecessary risks, and they are legally obliged to carry out risk assessments and observe strict health and safety regulations.
-Still, we do see common injuries sustained in agricultural settings, which includes:
+Still, we do see common injuries sustained in farm accidents and agricultural settings, which include:

-- Back injuries, sprains and joint damage from manual work and heavy lifting
+- Back pain, sprains and joint damage from manual work and heavy lifting

 - Injuries caused by faulty or inadequately serviced machinery such as tractors and cherry pickers

 - Farmer’s lung, which is an illness caused by the continual breathing in of dust from old crops and presents allergic reaction symptoms